American Airlines says US Airways to join trans-Atlantic venture

-American Airlines Group (AAL.O) said on Thursday that US Airways will join its venture with British Airways (ICAG.L), Iberia and Finnair that operates flights between the United States and Europe.
+April 3 American Airlines Group said on Thursday that US Airways will join its venture with British Airways, Iberia and Finnair that operates flights between the United States and Europe.

 The addition of US Airways will add 28 routes to the joint business, American said in its statement.
 US Airways has hubs in Charlotte, North Carolina, Philadelphia and Phoenix.